 Joining AgFunder’s Rob Leclerc and Louisa Burwood-Taylor were Blake Stevens, Principal at Alexandria Investments and agtech lead at the VC arm of real estate juggernaut and AgFunder LP Alexandria Real Estate (NYSE: ARE), and Dave Friedberg, founder of Climate Corporation, agtech’s first unicorn, now running his own multi-asset class investment company The Production Board.

-Below is the video for you to watch.
-I will also be posting the audio recording on our podcast Future Food for those of you that don’t want to see our faces and silly Zoom backgrounds (watch for an update for that).
+Above is the video for you to watch.
+Below is the podcast version over on Future Food for those of you that don’t want to see our faces and silly Zoom backgrounds.
 But here are some of the key talking points and takeaways:

 - This is Survival Mode: